popstas/transmission-cli/README.md

 #### Configure
 Default config placement: `~/.transmission-cli.yml`.
 It creates on first `weburg-series-add` command.
 You can change some parameters here.

 Also, you can pass config to command: `transmission-cli --config /path/to/config.yml`

+Commands `weburg-download`, `weburg-series-add`, interacts only with weburg.net and not requests to Transmission or InfluxDb.

 #### Transmission
-You need to enable remote access in Transmission and add host, port, username, password if it not defaults.
+If you want to make commands `torrent-` working, you should enable remote access in Transmission and add host, port, username, password if it not defaults.

+By default, transmission-cli request to Transmission on localhost:9091 without user and password.
 You can change it in `~/.transmission-cli.yml`.

 You can override default config: `--transmission-host`, `--transmission-port`, `--transmission-user`, `--transmission-password`

+Also, maybe you want to automatically download movies, not only torrent files.
+To do that, enable autodownload in Transmission and point to same directory in `--dest=` option.

 #### InfluxDB and Grafana
 You need to install it for drawing torrent graphics.